kensho-technologies/graphql-compiler/docs/source/index.rst

 At the core of generated schema info is the GraphQL :code:`schema`.
-The database might be reflected as follows in the schema:
+The database might be in the schema as follows:

 .. code::